Dover Grammar School for Girls: Post-War Developments

 In 1990, following a new government formula-funding scheme, proposals were made to move Dover Grammar School for Boys and the Girls' school to the former vacated Castlemount School site but this was abandoned following opposition from staff, parents and the general public.

 In 1991, education chiefs considered moving the 2 grammar schools to a single site in Whitfield.
-Instead, it was agreed to create a joint 6th form with DGSB which continues to this day.
+Instead, it was agreed to create a joint 6th form with DGSB.

 In 2007, as part of the Specialist schools programme, the grammar school was allowed to concentrate in the humanities.

 In 2008, plans were drawn to relocate the 2 Dover grammar schools to one site in Whitfield, led by the Kent County Council under the Building Schools for the Future programme but this was cancelled in 2010.

 In 2018, the governors approved the building of a new Science block on the site of the music mobile.
 New state of the art Science facilities will be ready in 2019 and include four large laboratories, a small staff room and a Prep room.